funkb/AP-Computer-Science/Digits/README.md

-#Digits problem
+# Digits problem

-public class Digits{
+'''public class Digits
+{
     /** The list of digits from the number used to construct this object.
      *  The digits appear in the list in the same order in which they appear in the original number.
      */

     private ArrayList<Integer> digitList;

     /** Contructs a Digits object that represents num.